 - SAP Commerce Platform and modules

 - Apache+Ingress.
-Load balancing, name-based virtual hosting
+Load balancing and name-based virtual hosting

 - Apache Solr Search